 So if you’re using your computer mostly for applications where single-threaded performance matters more, such as games that have super expensive 18 core CPU, you might actually yield a worse experience than something cheaper.
 And if you go with a really high core count CPU, there’s another wrinkle with how processors with that many cores access the system memory.

 You see, in some cases, these larger CPUs need to have their core split into two groups or nodes of cores, with each group getting its own memory controller and a segment of the physical memory in a scheme called non-uniform memory access or NUMA.

 This is generally quicker than the opposite solution called uniform memory access or UMA, where all the core share one big pool of memory.
 But here’s the problem.
 The faster your CPU is, the more that UMA can take, and the more bandwidth it demands.
-So the faster the processor you’re using, the faster your system memory needs to be in order to fill up the UMA pool in order to make it all run at the same speed.
+So the faster the processor you’re using, the faster your system memory needs to be to fill up the UMA pool to make it all run at the same speed.

 NUMA vs. UMA

-CPU that uses NUMA which is better for latency-sensitive applications can often struggle when running a single program that uses tons of threads because of the different memory access times between the nodes and the fact that each node would have to wait on the other one to finish working on the same data, highly multi-threaded programs like (Blender 3d, Adobe Premiere, Adobe Photoshop, etc.) often don’t want to cross nodes even if it would mean being able to take advantage of the entire CPU.
+CPU that uses NUMA, which is better for latency-sensitive applications, can often struggle when running a single program that uses tons of threads because of the different memory access times between the nodes and the fact that each node would have to wait on the other one to finish working on the same data, highly multi-threaded programs like (Blender 3d, Adobe Premiere, Adobe Photoshop, etc.) often don’t want to cross nodes even if it would mean being able to take advantage of the entire CPU.